The Ultimate Guide to Drinking Craft Beer in Budapest

 What’s on offer

-Budapest has some great craft beer bars, all serving varying styles of this beloved beverage.
-So rest assured you’ll find a perfect drink to tickle your fancy.
+There are some great bars serving craft beer bar in Budapest.
+With varying styles and blends of this beloved beverage on offer.
+So rest assured you’ll find a perfect beer to tickle your fancy.
 If you love lager, then boy are you in for a treat.
-This beer is the most widely produced in this part of the world, crafted using the bottom fermentation method.
-In Budapest, most of these craft lagers are of Chech lineage, with the pale and slightly bitter pilsner-style, or the dark’n’sweet Bock-style variants.
+This beer variation is the most widely produced, usually crafted using the bottom fermentation method.
+In Budapest, most of these craft lagers are of Czech lineage.
+From the pale, slightly bitter pilsners to the dark’n’sweet Bock-style variants.

-Brewers that our beer insiders recommend for this style include Fóti Brewery, one of the oldest craft breweries in Hungary.
-It’s located a 26-minute car journey from Budapest in a town called Fót.
-Here the team has been hard at work experimenting with different styles to craft the perfect beer, beginning in 1994.
-Their golden child is the Keserű Méz, a tasty lager which is “Tripple-Hopped” in true Hungarian Fashion to add some extra strength.
+Brewers recommend by our locals for this style include Fóti Brewery, one of the oldest craft breweries in Hungary.
+Located in Fót, the team behind this brewery have been hard at work since 1994.
+Experimenting with different styles and blends to craft the perfect craft beer.
+Their golden child is Keserű Méz, a tasty lager which is “Tripple-Hopped” in true Hungarian Fashion, adding some extra strength.

-There’s also a huge selection of stong and fruity Belgium inspired top-fermented Ales.
+There’s also a huge selection of stong, fruity Belgium inspired top-fermented Ales.
 However, the most popular craft concoction is by far the pale ale.
 If this is your style, check out the work of Legenda Brewery.

-To sample the best of Budapest’s craft beer scene, you have to head away from the bars frequented by tourists to the drinking dens where local beer lovers descend to quench their thirst.
-To save you from having to seek them out, we asked our community of local insiders, who obviously love craft beer, to recommended their favourite spots to check out.
-Just to help fellow beer lovers on this adventure into the world of Hungarian craft beer.
+To sample the best craft beer in Budapest, you have to get away from the bars frequented by tourists.
+Instead, head to the drinking dens where local beer lovers descend to quench their thirst.
+To save you from having to seek them out, we asked our community of craft beer-loving local insiders to recommended their favourite spots.
+Helping fellow beer lovers on this adventure into the world of craft beer in Budapest.

 This spot isn’t your run of the mill pub, but a craft beer complex where Budapest’s beer-loving locals descend to drink.
-Known in English as ‘yeast’, Élesztőhaz has been a catalyst to developing the city’s craft beer scene.
-As featured on our guide to Budapest’s Best Ruin Bars, not only can you sample the very best craft beer in Budapest, with over 21 taps pouring a variety of alcoholic beverages.
+Known in English as ‘yeast’. Élesztőhaz has been a catalyst for developing the city’s craft beer scene.
+As featured on our guide to Budapest’s Best Ruin Bars, here you sample the very best craft beer in Budapest.
+With over 21 taps pouring a variety of alcoholic beverages.
 It’s also home to Central Europes first cask ale bar, a brewing school, and even a craft beer-themed hotel.

-Top Pick: Double Gentle Bastard by Horizont Brewing– A strong 8% ABV IPA which has citrus flavour with shades of bitter.
+Top Pick: Double Gentle Bastard by Horizont Brewing– A strong 8% ABV IPA, citrus in flavour with shades of bitter.

 Opening Hours: Sun-Mon: 3PM-1AM, Tue-Wed: 3PM-2AM, Thu-Sat: 3PM-3AM

-Csakajósör homely boozer brimming with locals, relaxing whilst sipping on the best speciality craft beer in Budapest.
+Csakajósör is a homely boozer, where you’ll find locals relaxing whilst sipping on the best speciality craft beer in Budapest.
 The English translation of its name is “only good beer”, and boy do the owners make sure of it.
 The options here are extensive, with a superb selection of stouts, pilsners as well as more rare variants available for you to enjoy.
-What makes Csakajósör stand out from the crowd is the drinks available on draught which change weekly and the extensive catalogue of bottled brews.
-The seating here is limited but they recommend checking out the nearby partner bar Hopaholic.
+What makes Csakajósör stand out from the crowd is the huge selection of bottled brews which you can buy.
+As well as some tasty drinks available on draught, which change weekly.
+The seating here is limited but, the owner recommends checking out their nearby partner bar, Hopaholic.

 Jónás Craft Beer House

 Jónás has become somewhat of a spiritual home for Liquid gold lovers from Budapest and beyond.
-Here you have a selection of eight craft beers on draught, with the crown jewel being the Arany Jónás, a light lager that will without a doubt have you licking your lips.
-The best thing about Jónás is that you can sip on your craft beer, chow down on some handmade grub, whilst enjoying a panoramic view across the Danube, featuring iconic sights such as Gellért Hill.
+Here you have a selection of eight craft beers on draught, with the crown jewel being the Arany Jónás.
+A light lager that will without a doubt have you licking your lips.
+The best thing about Jónás is that you can sip on your craft beer and chow down on some handmade grub.
+All whilst enjoying a panoramic view across the Danube, featuring iconic sights such as Gellért Hill.